 When is Bone Grafting Necessary?

 There are several reasons why a bone graft may be needed.
 You might be a candidate for a bone graft if:

 - You have suffered some type of bone-related trauma

-- You have a birth defect which has affected your jaw bone
+- You have a birth defect that has affected your jawbone

-If you are interested in learning more about Bone Grafting, contact us today and one of our helpful staff members will be happy to assist you.
+If you are interested in learning more about bone grafting, contact us today!
+One of our helpful staff members will be happy to assist you.